snowplow/snowplowanalytics.com/README.md

 ## What is *snowplowanalytics.com*?

-This repo contains the source code and content for the [Snowplow](https://snowplowanalytics.com) website.
+This repository contains the source code and content for the [Snowplow](https://snowplowanalytics.com) website.
 The site is built with [Jekyll](https://github.com/mojombo/jekyll) and published to Amazon S3 where it is then served by CloudFront.

 ## Stack Walkthrough